French First Republic: End of the monarchy in France

-National Convention (1792-1795)
+National Convention (1792–1795)

 As a result of the spike in public violence and the political instability of the constitutional monarchy, a party of six members of France's Legislative Assembly was assigned the task of overseeing elections.
 The resulting Convention was founded with the dual purpose of abolishing the monarchy and drafting a new constitution.

 The convention's first act was to establish the French First Republic and officially strip the king of all political powers.
 Louis XVI, by then a private citizen bearing his family name of Capet, was subsequently put on trial for crimes of high treason starting in December 1792.
 On 16 January 1793 he was convicted, and on 21 January, he was executed.

 Throughout the winter of 1792 and spring of 1793, Paris was plagued by food riots and mass hunger.
 The new Convention did little to remedy the problem until late spring of 1793, occupied instead with matters of war.
 Finally, on 6 April 1793, the Convention created the Committee of Public Safety, and was given a monumental task: "To deal with the radical movements of the Enragés, food shortages and riots, the revolt in the Vendée and in Brittany, recent defeats of its armies, and the desertion of its commanding general."

-Most notably, the Committee of Public Safety instated a policy of terror, and the guillotine began to fall on perceived enemies of the republic at an ever-increasing rate, beginning the period known today as the Reign of Terror.
+Most notably, the Committee of Public Safety instated a policy of terror, and perceived enemies of the republic began to be executed by guillotine at an ever-increasing rate.
+This began a period which is known today as the Reign of Terror.

 Despite growing discontent with the National Convention as a ruling body, in June the Convention drafted the Constitution of 1793, which was ratified by popular vote in early August.
 However, the Committee of Public Safety was seen as an "emergency" government, and the rights guaranteed by the 1789 Declaration of the Rights of Man and of the Citizen and the new constitution were suspended under its control.

 The constitution of the republic did not provide for a formal head of state or a head of government.

-It could be discussed whether the head of state would have been the president of the National Assembly under international law.
+It could be discussed whether the head of state would have been the president of the National Convention under international law.
 However, this changed every two weeks and was therefore not formative.